iatsu/NodeJSMongoMSSQL/README.md

 * Clone the project.
 * Install [yarn](https://yarnpkg.com/lang/en/docs/install/). (because yarn is beautiful)
 * Install [Node.js](https://nodejs.org/en/download/).
+* If you haven't installed Express, run `yarn add express`
 * Run `yarn`.
 * After the downloads are done, run `yarn start`.
 * Now you can reach the service from `localhost:3000`.
 An example call would be `localhost:3000/api/products` which you can find inside `index.js`